Do I need to brush my dog’s teeth?

 A deep dental cleaning in a vet’s office is a moderate procedure with a hefty price tag.
 A cleaning requires preparatory tests, bloodwork, and general anesthesia (being ‘put under’).
 If a dog needs extractions (tooth removal) a single dental cleaning can cost up to $3000

 Daily tooth brushing is the gold standard, but any brushing is better than none at all.
 Daily dental care can seem daunting at first, but we have some tips and tricks.
-If you’re having trouble remembering to brush your dog’s teeth, try ‘habit stacking’.

 Two bags of Jinx dental chews on a bathroom counter top next to toothbrush and toothpaste

-If you’ve never brushed your dog’s teeth, let’s start by breaking things down step-by step.
-First things first, you’ll want to make sure your dog is comfortable with you touching their mouth and gums.
+First, you’ll want to make sure your dog is comfortable with you touching their mouth and gums.
 If they aren’t, you’ll need to work on getting your dog used to having their mouth handled before you try brushing.
-Jumping right into brushing before your dog is comfortable could accidentally create a negative association with this important routine, making it hard to maintain.
+Jumping right into brushing before your dog is comfortable could unintentionally create a negative association with the dental care routine, making it hard to maintain.
 If your pup is extremely scared or you think they may be a bite risk, seek guidance from a certified dog trainer before starting.

 Next, make sure you have toothpaste designed for dogs (don’t use human toothpaste!) and a soft-bristled brush (this can be a human toothbrush or a dog toothbrush).
 Pick a flavor you know your dog will love, like poultry, beef, or seafood.
 Add some of the dog toothpaste to the brush and simply let your dog lick and taste the toothpaste before attempting to brush.
 The goal is to help your dog see the toothpaste as a treat, which will make daily brushing so much easier.
 Reward your pup with a few bite-sized treats along the way to solidify a positive association with the toothbrush.